-Thinking of adding some of our web footed friends to your flock and wondering “how long do ducks live anyway?”
+Thinking of adding some web-footed friends to your flock and wondering “How long do ducks live?”

 However, they’re not exactly like chickens.
 They tend to get lumped in the same category by default, but a domestic duck has its own separate needs.
 And understanding how to raise ducks so they’re healthy is key to increasing your pet duck’s lifespan.